This blog post was originally published on the Engagex blog on June 3, 2021.

-Our callers are trained to follow a word track while also maintaining a professional and friendly phone presence.
+Our callers follow a word track while maintaining a professional and friendly phone presence.

-We train our callers to be warm and inviting, but not too pushy when it comes to objections to the appointment.
+We train our callers to be warm and inviting but not too pushy when clients have questions or objections to the appointment.

 Common Objections & How We Respond

 Here’s our initial explanation of the insurance review appointment as written in our word track:

 “[Agent] would like to thank you for your business and loyalty!
 They want to schedule an appointment with you in our office [or virtually].

 We want to confirm that you’re getting all the discounts you’re eligible for and make sure your coverage selections reflect any recent life changes or future plans.
 The conversation should only take 30-45 minutes.